-The London Borough of Islington received a C3 consumer grade, indicating serious failings identified during inspection.
-The council lacks an accurate understanding of the condition of tenants’ homes, with most surveys conducted over a decade ago and no formal Housing Health and Safety Rating System assessment.
-Additionally, health and safety compliance data was found to be of limited assurance, and there were over 1,000 overdue lift remedial actions, though these were not deemed critical safety risks.
+The London Borough of Islington received a concerning C3 consumer grade, indicating serious failings in its management of social housing.
+The RSH identified significant issues, including an outdated understanding of tenants’ homes, with most surveys conducted over a decade ago and lacking formal Housing Health and Safety Rating System assessments.
+Consequently, the council could not assure compliance with the Decent Homes Standard.
+Additionally, data on health and safety compliance was found to be of limited accuracy, and over 1,000 overdue lift remedial actions were reported, although the council stated these did not pose critical safety risks or require lift closures.

-Despite these issues, Islington was noted for treating tenants with fairness and respect and engaging them to shape services.
-The council is cooperating constructively with RSH and is taking steps to address the identified problems.
+Despite these shortcomings, Islington was recognised for treating tenants with fairness and respect and involving them in shaping services.
+The council has engaged constructively with the regulator and is actively addressing the identified issues.

 Positive Outcomes for Other Councils and Housing Associations

-Two local authorities, the London Borough of Hammersmith and Fulham and Stockport Metropolitan Borough Council, were awarded C1 grades, signifying that they are delivering the outcomes expected under the consumer standards.
-Hammersmith and Fulham maintain an accurate record of tenants’ home conditions, with plans to complete all surveys by June 2026.
-Nearly all homes (99%) meet the Decent Homes Standard, and councillors have oversight of health and safety compliance.
+Two local authorities, the London Borough of Hammersmith and Fulham and Stockport Metropolitan Borough Council, achieved C1 consumer grades, denoting that they are delivering the expected outcomes of the consumer standards.
+Hammersmith and Fulham maintains an accurate record of tenants’ home conditions, with plans to complete all surveys by June 2026.
+Nearly all homes (99%) meet the Decent Homes Standard, and councillors oversee health and safety performance across key compliance areas.

-Stockport similarly has a good understanding of most homes, focusing on those it has yet to access.
-It also reports that 99% of homes meet the Decent Homes Standard and is actively ensuring compliance with legal health and safety requirements.
-The council manages several tall buildings, all with up-to-date fire risk assessments and ongoing remedial work where necessary.
+Similarly, Stockport Metropolitan Borough Council has a good understanding of most homes, focusing efforts on accessing the remainder.
+It reported that 99% of homes meet the Decent Homes Standard and is taking all reasonable steps to comply with health and safety legislation.
+Notably, the council manages several tall buildings, all of which have up-to-date fire risk assessments with ongoing remedial work and necessary mitigations.

-Housing associations Housing 21 and Golden Lane Housing Limited received strong grades across consumer, governance, and financial viability categories (G1, V1, and C1).
-These organisations not only meet consumer standards but also demonstrate sound governance and financial capacity to handle adverse scenarios.
+Housing associations Housing 21 and Golden Lane Housing Limited received top grades across consumer, governance, and financial viability categories (G1, V1, and C1).
+These organisations not only meet consumer standards but also demonstrate strong governance and financial resilience, capable of managing adverse scenarios effectively.

 Areas Needing Improvement

-Salford City Council and Milton Keynes City Council were graded C2, indicating some weaknesses and the need for improvements.
-Both councils have engaged constructively with RSH and are actively addressing the issues raised.
+Salford City Council and Milton Keynes City Council were awarded C2 consumer grades, indicating some weaknesses and the need for improvements.
+Both councils have shown constructive engagement with the RSH and are taking steps to address the issues identified.

-Additionally, GreenSquareAccord has been placed on the gradings under review list while RSH investigates potential serious failings related to governance and financial viability standards.
+Additionally, GreenSquareAccord has been placed on the gradings under review list while the regulator investigates potential serious failings related to governance and financial viability standards.

 Context and Regulatory Framework